Angelica (Dang Gui)

 Botanical Name: Western – Angelica archangelica, A. offcinalis, A. sylvestris.
 Eastern – Angelica sinensis, A. polymorpha.

-Since very early times, Angelica or Dang Gui has been viewed as a cure-all, blood purifier, digestive and protector against enchantment and plagues.
+Since very early times, angelica or dang gui has been viewed as a cure-all, blood purifier, digestive and protector against enchantment and plagues.
 The Chinese revere it as one of the fundamental herbs aiding female disorders.
 Due to their aromatic qualities the dried leaves are used in preparing hop bitters.
+It is the most highly regarded blood tonic in Asia, and is used by both men and women.

 Below is an overview of angelica, combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
 Gain a balanced and thorough understanding of the healing properties of angelica.